Victor Obinna: West Ham United

-Lokomotiv Moscow
+Later career

 On 19 June 2011, Obinna signed a four-year deal with Lokomotiv Moscow on a free transfer.

-MSV Duisburg

 Obinna joined MSV Duisburg on 9 September 2015 for the 2015–16 season.

-Darmstadt

 He joined Darmstadt 98 on 5 August 2016.
 He was released on 31 January 2017.

-Cape Town City

 In September 2017, Obinna signed for Premier Soccer League side Cape Town City.
 At the time of signing, the club were managed by former West Ham teammate Benni McCarthy.

 International career

 Obinna was a member of the U-20 Flying Eagles that won the gold in Benin in the African Youth Tournament in 2005 he was called up to the Nigerian senior squad at the 2006 African Cup of Nations, scoring once before his side's semifinal elimination.

 In August 2008, he was named amongst Nigeria's squad for the 2008 Summer Olympics in Beijing.
 Obinna scored Nigeria's first goal in a 2–1 win against Japan the "Dream Team IV" winning goal in the final group match against the United States, ensuring that Nigeria qualified for the quarter-finals.
 Nigeria were drawn against Ivory Coast who they beat 2–0, with Obinna scoring a penalty and setting up Peter Odemwingie for the other goal.
 He later captained the Nigerian team when they beat Belgium 4–1 in the semi-final match, before losing to Argentina in the final.

+In January 2010, Obinna represented Nigeria at the 2010 Africa Cup of Nations.
+He appeared in the group-stage matches against Egypt, Benin, and Mozambique, and came on as a substitute in the quarter-final against Zambia and the semi-final against Ghana.
+Nigeria lost 0–1 to Ghana in the semi-final but defeated Algeria 1–0 in the third-place play-off to finish third.
+Obinna started the match and scored the winning goal in the 55th minute.

+Later that year, he represented Nigeria at the 2010 FIFA World Cup.
+He started Nigeria's opening group-stage match against Argentina and played 51 minutes in a 0–1 defeat.
+He did not feature against Greece, while he came on as a substitute in the second half of the final group-stage match against South Korea, playing 21 minutes.
+Nigeria drew 2–2 with South Korea and were eliminated in the group stage.
+Obinna made two appearances in the tournament.

+Personal life

+In July 2023, Obinna married his Serbian girlfriend Anastasija Radi.
+The couple has two children.